mcgarrah/mcgarrah.github.io/_posts/2024-07-23-proxmox-8-dell-wyse-3040.md

 published: true
 ---

 I want a place to test and try out new features and capabilities in [Proxmox 8.2.2 SDN](https://pve.proxmox.com/pve-docs/chapter-pvesdn.html) ([Software Defined Networking](https://en.wikipedia.org/wiki/Software-defined_networking)).
 I would also like to be able to test some Ceph Cluster configuration changes that are risky as well.
 I do not want to do it on my semi-production Proxmox 8.2.2 Ceph enabled Cluster that I have mentioned in earlier posts.
-With 55TiB of raw storage and 29TiB of it loaded up with content, that would be painful to rebuild or reload if I made a mistake during my testing of SDN or Ceph capabilies.
+With 55TiB of raw storage and 29TiB of it loaded up with content, that would be painful to rebuild or reload if I made a mistake during my testing of SDN or Ceph capabilities.

 [![Test in Prod, what could go wrong?](/assets/images/what-could-go-wrong.jpg){:width="30%" height="30%" style="display:block; margin-left:auto; margin-right:auto"}](/assets/images/what-could-go-wrong.jpg){:target="_blank"}